 We haven't even gotten really to the most important aspect of "paying the price," but we will before the sermon is over.
 What we're seeing here is yet the beginning of another principle, and that is that the effect of our choices does not stop with us.
 I mentioned earlier that not only did they [Adam and Eve] have to live with their choice, we had to live with their choice too, because the whole world became condemned in Adam and Eve to live with the choice that they made.
 God said, "Okay.
 If you have done this, so will others."

 History has proved God out to be absolutely correct, because it says in Romans 5:12 that even though we may not sin in exactly the same way that Adam and Eve sinned, yet we have all sinned.
 We have all chosen the wrong way.
-We have to know then that the affect of our choices will not stop with us either anymore than the affect of Adam and Eve's choices stopped with them.
-When we don't stop something like this in our lives they will continue to reverberate beyond us, affecting others, and our children especially.
+We have to know then that the effect of our choices will not stop with us, either, any more than the effect of Adam's and Eve's choices stopped with them.
+When we don't stop something like this in our lives, they will continue to reverberate beyond us, affecting others, and our children especially.

 I am 68 years old now.
 I can look at any portion of my life that I can remember, whether I was ten years old, or twenty years old, or thirty years old, and pick out an event, and it seems as though the time between that event and right now was nothing more than the blink of an eye.
 It went that fast.
 What I am saying is that the clock is ticking.
 We can't afford to waste time justifying by blaming everybody and anybody, feeling overwhelmed because we feel that we've been victimized by life.